OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 October 2023.md

 - The top leadership in Israel is not religiously motivated; religion is a **tool** for the masses.
 - The conflict is being used to resist a **multipolar world** and maintain U.S. dominance.
 - U.S. is **collapsing**; Israel uses its influence while it can.
-- America was previously called a "5D city on a hill"—but is destined for destruction.
 - Religious propaganda has deeply influenced **public perception**, particularly regarding Israel.
 - Conspiracy theory about relocating Jews to Ukraine to create "Heavenly Jerusalem" is false.
 - Other countries will get involved in the conflict.